Maker-Management-Platform/docs/README.md

 This process is irreversible and will delete all the mmp related data, leaving your library untouched.
 You can reset all the information stored by deleting all the `.project.stlib` files, you can use the following command `find . -name ".project.stlib" -type f -delete`
 You can also delete all generated gcode thumbnails by running `find . -name "*.thumb.png" -type f -delete` and all the stl renders with `find . -name "*.render.png" -type f -delete`

+### How can I contribute?
+If you want to contribute with a bug fix for the current version use the `latest` branch
+If you want to contribute for a future release use the `master` or `main` branch